Joakim-Andersson/Joakim-Andersson/README.md

 <h1 align="center">Hi 👋  I'm Joakim!</h1>
 <h3 align="center">Fullstack developer in Oslo, Norway</h3>
 <h4 align="center">Currently working as a consultant at </SALT> School of Applied Technology!</h4>
+<h5 align="center">After working in E-commerce for two years, I decided to switch careers and become a professional web developer.
+I enjoy building apps & products, and learning new technologies along the way.
+Working mostly with React/Express/Node/MongoDB, as well as Jest/Mocha for TDD.</h5>

 <h3 align="left">Connect with me:</h3>
 <p align="left">